 SYNOPSIS: Dexamethasone administration is associated with reduced 28-day mortality in oxygen-requiring COVID-19 patients, including those receiving mechanical ventilation.

-As part of the RECOVERY trial designed to test multiple potential treatments for patients with COVID-19, the investigators randomized 2,104 patients to receive dexamethasone for up to 10 days in a dose of 6 mg per day, and 4,321 patients to receive usual care.
+As part of the RECOVERY trial, designed to test multiple potential treatments for patients with COVID-19, the investigators randomized 2,104 patients to receive dexamethasone for up to 10 days in a dose of 6 mg per day, and 4,321 patients to receive usual care.
 Initially, hospitalized adults (including pregnant and breastfeeding patients) with proven or suspected COVID-19 were eligible.
-The age limitation was eventually eliminated.
-The mean age of the patients was 66.1 years and (strangely) only 36% were female.
+The age limit eventually was eliminated.
+The mean age of patients was 66.1 years, and (strangely) only 36% were female.
 Fifty-six percent had a significant comorbidity: One-fourth each had diabetes mellitus or heart disease, and one-fifth had chronic lung disease.
 Sixteen percent were receiving mechanical ventilation or extracorporeal membrane oxygenation (ECMO) at the time of randomization, while 60% were receiving oxygen without invasive ventilation, and 24% received neither.

-Prior to the announcement of the results of this study, the use of corticosteroids in patients with COVID-19 was discouraged, based on prior negative experiences with their use as adjunctive therapy of infections due to influenza virus, SARS-CoV, and the Middle East respiratory syndrome (MERS) virus.
-Immediately upon receiving these results, official organizations such as the World Health Organization, the National Institutes of Health, and the Infectious Diseases Society of America (IDSA) reversed their positions, including a recommendation for dexamethasone use in COVID-19 in their guidelines.
+Before the announcement of the results of this study, the use of corticosteroids in patients with COVID-19 was discouraged, based on prior negative experiences with their use as adjunctive therapy of infections because of influenza virus, SARS-CoV, and the Middle East respiratory syndrome (MERS) virus.
+Immediately upon receiving these results, official organizations, such as the World Health Organization, the National Institutes of Health, and the Infectious Diseases Society of America (IDSA), reversed their positions, including a recommendation for dexamethasone use in COVID-19 in their guidelines.
 Congruent with the study results, the recommendation is limited to patients who require oxygen therapy at any level of care.
 It is not recommended for patients not requiring such therapy.

 Of note, the study reviewed here does not address adverse events.
-In particular, there is no mention of the potential for superinfections due to corticosteroid administration.
+In particular, there is no mention of the potential for superinfections caused by corticosteroid administration.